ericaleon/ETL_project/README.md

 ## Extracting Data Resources
 * [USDA](https://www.nass.usda.gov/Surveys/Guide_to_NASS_Surveys/Bee_and_Honey/) - CSV on honey bee colonies in the United States and CSV on honey production in the United States.
-* [Kaggle](https://www.kaggle.com/usgs/pesticide-use/version/1) - CSV of pesticide use in the United States via the USGS.
+* [Kaggle](https://www.kaggle.com/usgs/pesticide-use/version/1) - CSV of pesticide use in the United States via the USGS (US Geological Survey).

 ## Transforming Data